 3 Little-Known Facts About Boxer Basset Puppies

-- They are able to sniff out any near by animals.
+- They can sniff out any nearby animals.

 - They are known to be minimal shedders.

 - The Boxer Basset needs natural oils for its health.
 Therefore it barely needs to be bathed.